In this Article

 How Ovulation Bleeding and Pregnancy Are Related to Each Other

 If you notice ovulation bleeding, trying to conceive around this time can be ideal.
-As ovulation bleeding indicates your fertility, this is the optimal time for you and your partner to try for a baby.
-Once you’ve sought out medical assistance to confirm that your mid-cycle bleeding isn’t a serious complication and is a sign of ovulation, you can plan sexual intercourse around this time to boost chances of pregnancy.
+As ovulation bleeding indicates fertility, this is the optimal time for you and your partner to try for a baby.
+Once you’ve sought out medical assistance to confirm that your mid-cycle bleeding isn’t a serious complication and is a sign of ovulation, you can plan sexual intercourse to boost chances of pregnancy.